Louis-tr/Url-Shortener/README.md

-# urls.discord.club
+# Url-Shortener

 A small url "shortener".
-It's mainly used by other Magic Bots applications.
-The resulting url isn't really short, but shorter than other urls :D
+The length of the resulting urls do obviously depend on the length of your domain and the id length set in the config.

 ## Dependencies